Plato III: Life Before Death

 "Natalie Portman", Silva's first single under the name Plato III was released on April 4, 2015, with co-production by Brockhampton's JOBA.
 It was featured on Complex's Pigeons & Planes.
 His second single "Only Rapper Alive" was released on June 20, 2015, with production by Eric Dingus and was once again featured on Pigeons & Planes.
 His debut album Life Before Death was released on May 14, 2016, and his song "Womankind" was named KUTX's "Song of the Day".

 My First Word Was Juice

 On November 21, 2016, "No Luv", the first single from his follow-up record was released.
 In November 2017, he released his sophomore album My First Word Was Juice.
-On May 31, 2019, his song "Illuminate" featuring Remi Lekun was included on the soundtrack for Netflix's Always Be My Maybe."Every Song Featured In Netflix Romcom Always Be My Maybe" Radio Times."Abilene Native Has Song Featured In Netflix Movie" KTAB/KRBC.
+On May 31, 2019, his song "Illuminate" featuring Remi Lekun was included on the soundtrack for Netflix's Always Be My Maybe.

 9 Love Songs

-Garnered comparisons to Kanye West's critically acclaimed 808s & Heartbreak by The Austin Chronicle, who noted "Where the Love Go?" as the standout track on a "dreamy" album.
+Garnered comparisons to Kanye West's critically acclaimed 808s & Heartbreak by The Austin Chronicle, who noted "Where the Love Go?" as the standout track on a "dreamy" album."Love Is Free" was used prominently in the Tubi film Cons and Cougars.

+The Devil Has Texas

+Released June 17, 2022 by Polyvinyl Records, marking Plato III as the first rapper to be signed by the label.
+The album features a sample of Modest Mouse's "Trailer Trash" and features from Lil B and Mike Kinsella.
+Plato III debuted songs at SXSW prior to the release.